 Always include a call to action

-6. “I noticed an increase in traffic to my website from Instagram from two things: Scheduling my Instagram posts in Planoly so that I can prepare and then engage in real time.
+6. “I noticed an increase in traffic to my website from Instagram from two things: Scheduling my Instagram posts so that I can prepare and then engage in real time.
 Second, by creating an Instagram Story every day, and giving my target audience a call to action to click the link in my bio to direct traffic to my website.” – Ashley Hill @ College Prep Ready

 Seek inspiration from other accounts